Secret Santa

 “Want me to cut her?”

 “We’ll swing by on the way home.
-On Saturdays, the old man leaves around noon so she’ll be on her own,” she gave it some thought, “but right now I need something to eat.”
+On Saturdays, the old man leaves early so she’ll be on her own at closing time,” she gave it some thought, “but right now I need something to eat.”

 We’d journeyed into Manchester for lunch due to a lockdown in our own town.
 Nacho Daddy was a tapas bar in the student quarter where, upon entry, all diners were required to sign in and leave a contact phone number.
 Reaching for the clipboard Laverne hesitated, her hand hovering over the sign-in sheet.
 Upon reflection, she dropped a business card and ordered me not to touch anything.